Welbeck Street Car Park

 Image of the design by Eric Parry Architects, picture from Architects Journal

 The architects in a statement did say they’d considered including the existing building’s facade so the diamond-shaped pattern could be saved, but “no suitable solution was found”.
 The sticking point was the height of car park levels compared to modern hotel expectations.

 I’ve always found that the joy of London is the mix of old and new.
 So, just as we should save the centuries-old historic buildings, we also have a duty to maintain and keep newer buildings of architectural note.

 Meatliquor (who rent the retail space on the ground floor) reported that they will be closing their doors in February 2019.
 They have now closed.

 An objector quoted in the Evening Standard on 23 November 2018 said “Yes it may need a clean up and the ground floor levels have not been looked after, but look up!
 This building is stunning.”

-Shortly after posting this a reader alerted me to an epic verse of love and loss.
-It’s been scrawled on the white hoardings of Welbeck Street Carpark and so I wanted to share it with you.
+Shortly after I posted the original version of this blog in December 2018, a reader alerted me to an epic verse of love and loss.
+It was scrawled on the white hoardings and is shared below.
 I think it sums up my feelings of seeing this unique structure go.

 More London Inspiration